Mann Gulch fire: Incident

 It was hot, with a temperature of 97 F, and the fire danger rating was high, rated 74 out of a possible 100.
 Wind conditions were turbulent.
 The plane flight was especially rough.
 One smokejumper got sick on the way and did not jump, returning with the airplane to Hale Field.
 Getting off the plane, he resigned from the smokejumpers.
 The remaining 15 smokejumpers parachuted into an open area at the top of the gulch.
 Below them, they could see the fire burning on the ridge south of Mann Gulch toward the Missouri River.
-Gear and individual jumpers were scattered widely due to the conditions.
+Gear and individual jumpers were scattered widely due to the turbulent conditions.
 Their radio was destroyed after its parachute failed to open.
 After the smokejumpers had landed, a shout was heard coming from the front of the fire.
 The foreman, Wagner "Wag" Dodge, went out ahead to find the person shouting and to scout the fire.
 He left instructions for the team to finish gathering their equipment and eat, and then advance to the front of the fire.
-The voice turned out to be Jim Harrison who had been fighting the fire by himself for the past four hours.
+The voice turned out to be Jim Harrison who had already been fighting the fire alone for four hours.